abuiles/ember-101/hands-on.md

 ~~~~~~~~

 In our friends example we put the **save** and **cancel** actions in
-the controller but this time we are defining it in the route, so the
+the controller, but this time we are defining it in the route.
+The
-question is: where do we need put this kind of actions?.
+question is: where do we need to put this kind of action?

 We used both strategies as an example that we can get to the same
-results using either the route or controller, but the rule of thumb is
+results using either the route or controller.
+However, the rule of thumb is
-that we keep every action which modifies our application state in the
+that we keep every action that modifies our application state in the
-routes and use the controllers as decorators for our templates, so
+routes and use the controllers as decorators for our templates.
-actions like saving, destroy and creating new objects are best fit for
+Actions like saving, destroying, and creating new objects are best fit for
 the route.

 T> ## Common patterns on resource routes model hooks